 When the Davis Farmers Market celebrates the debut of “The Davis Farmers Market Cookbook” on Saturday, April 7, it will be the first of several events to showcase the new volume.

 Co-authors Georgeanne Brennan, an award-winning cookbook author and Winters resident, and Ann Evans, former Davis mayor and food activist, will be on hand to sign cookbooks.
 Customers with cookbook gift cards purchased from the market can redeem them at the market shed in Central Park, Fourth and C streets in downtown Davis.

 Chefs from the UC Davis Dining Commons will offer tastes …

 The city of Davis Community Services Department invites local residents to bring the entire family to a free showing of “How To Train Your Dragon” on Saturday, April 21, at the Veterans’ Memorial Theater, 203 E. 14th St. Seating is available on a first-come, first-served basis.
 Doors will open at 5:30 p.m.
 No outside food or drinks […]

-Avian photographs by Jim Dunn will be on display at Gallery 1855 at the Davis Cemetery, 820 Pole Line Road, throughout September.
+Framed photographs by Tim Messick and Rick York will be on display at Gallery 1855 throughout March.
+The gallery is in the Davis Cemetery District office, 820 Pole Line Road.
 Hours are 9 a.m. to 3 p.m.
 Mondays through Fridays.
 Community members are invited to a free open house and reception for the artists from […]